mariannazhang/mariannazhang.github.io/_pages/about.md

 I'm a third-year PhD candidate in developmental psychology at Stanford University.

-From a young age, we learn to carve the world around us into categories.
-We learn to see the world in terms of dogs and cats, tables and chairs, and through the lens of social categories like gender and race.
+Social categories like gender and race structure so much of our human experience.
+Yet we're not born knowing all about these categories.
+Rather, from a young age, we learn to carve the world around us into categories: we learn to group people together, what it means to belong to this or that category, and what expectations and norms to deploy based on someone's category membership.

-I'm primarily interested in how we learn to represent these categories, and what role language plays in that process.
+I'm primarily interested in how we learn to represent these social categories, and what role language plays in that process.

 Here are a handful of questions I've been pondering:
-- How do we develop category representations?
-Given the infinite ways in which we could theoretically categorize the world, how do we learn what properties and distinctions are relevant, meaningful, and/or value-laden?
+- How do we develop representations of social categories?
+Given the infinite ways in which we could theoretically categorize the world, how do we learn what attributes and distinctions are relevant, meaningful, and/or value-laden?
-- How does language shape how we think about categories?
-What do children learn about categories from the way we talk?
+- How does language shape how we think about social categories?
+What do children learn about social categories from the way we talk about social categories?
+How might the way we talk sustain, recreate, or alter the social world we describe?
-- How variable and flexible are our category representations across different contexts, different language experiences, and development?
+- How should we reason about social categories, and how can we promote beneficial ways of understanding social categories?

 Other interests of mine include metaphor, non-literal language, and pragmatics, as well as how people usually think about traditional philosophical problems regarding object identity and personal identity.
-Although psychology is my home, I love learning about perspectives on these issues from philosophy, linguistics, gender studies, race/ethnic studies, and beyond.
+Although psychology is my home turf, I love learning about perspectives on these issues from philosophy, linguistics, gender studies, race/ethnicity studies, and beyond.

 Where I am and where I've been
 ======